gregh3285/OptikEcho/README.md

 ## References

 Many of the ideas and some of the basic structure of this module come from the work of Karl Hiner.
 He has a [piano simulation notebook](https://github.com/khiner/notebooks/blob/master/physical_audio_signal_processing/chapter_9_virtual_musical_instruments_part_2.ipynb) that was crucial in helping get this to where it is.
 This notebook is Karl's effort to help decompose the mathematics found in Julius O. Smith's [Physical Audio Signal Processing For Virtual Musical Instruments and Audio Effects, Online version](https://ccrma.stanford.edu/~jos/pasp/).
 The dispersion filter used with this piano is based upon [Dispersion modeling in waveguide piano synthesis using tunable allpass filter](http://lib.tkk.fi/Diss/2007/isbn9789512290666/article2.pdf).
 This is a neat read.

+## The Name

+Interferometer is just a name that's unique.
+I started working on this shortly after I finished Dr. Aspect and Dr. Brune's Coursera course, [Quantum Optics 1: Single Photons](https://www.coursera.org/learn/quantum-optics-single-photon).
+It stuck.
+OptikEcho sounded cool and it looks like no one is using it -- at least it wasn't google-able.